Bayside, Worthing

-Bayside is a development, currently under construction, located on the eastern approach to Worthing town centre in West Sussex, England.
+Bayside is a residential development located on the eastern approach to Worthing town centre in West Sussex, England.
 Designed by Allies and Morrison, it consists of two main buildings, the tallest of which, Bayside Vista, is a 15-storey tower that reaches 172 ft and is the tallest building in Worthing.
 It replaced the Aquarena swimming pool.

 The 0.7 ha site is about 500 m to the east of Worthing Pier, on the edge of East Worthing.
 It is bounded by Brighton Road to the north, Splashpoint Leisure Centre to the west, Merton Road to the east and the town's seafront and beach to the south.
 Views extend southwards across the English Channel and the Bay of Sussex and northwards towards the South Downs.

 Construction began in November 2017 and the building was topped out on 1 October 2019.
 It was completed in 2022.

 History

 2015 original scheme

 Roffey Homes originally proposed a 21-storey £40 million tower on the site.
 Planning permission was rejected by Worthing Borough Council in September 2015.